Fellowship and Service Organizations

 The Dorcas Society is a service and fellowship organization for church women.
 Traditionally, the group has taken a special interest in projects that assist our church's ministry to young people.
 Many projects hosted by the Dorcas Society at St. Paul include the “Every Daughter’s Banquet”, Women’s Retreat and Classy Ladies Chocolate Social.
 The Dorcas Society takes its name from Dorcas, an early leader of the Christian church, who was much loved for her work with the poor (Acts 9:36).
 Dorcas members meet on the second Thursday of each month at 7:00 p.m.
 September thru May.

-Over the past decade Red Hat Societies have emerged across the United States as coming-of-age organizations for women.
-Those over fifty are entitled to wear red hats to all gatherings; those younger than fifty wear pink hats instead as red hatters-in-training.
-It’s all for fun at St. Paul United Church of Christ where our chapter of the Red Hat Society is known as the Red Hot Purple Angels.
-Monthly gatherings and outings are announced through the Tidings newsletter, Morning Tide bulletin, and individual mailed notices.
-Whether your hat color is red or pink, you are invited to join the company of St. Paul women for the fun of it.
-Call the church office for more information.
+Over the past decade and a half Red Hat Societies emerged across the United States as coming-of-age organizations for women.
+Those who fifty enjoyed the privilege of wearing red hats; those younger than fifty wear pink hats as red-hatters-in-waiting.
+Our St. Paul version is known as the Red Hot Purple Angels.
+Monthly activities and outings are announced through our church’s Sunday worship bulletins and the monthly Tidings newsletter, plus individual mailed event notices.
+Whether your hat color is red or pink, you’re invited to join the company of St. Paul women for the fun of it.
+Contact the church office (313-291-1221) for more information.

 The Women's Fellowship at St. Paul United Church of Christ meets on the second Thursday of each month at 12 noon.
 Sometimes a guest speaker is featured.
 In other instances, individual members lead the group for a discussion program or informal conversation.The Women's Fellowship takes an active role active in helping our church host annual dinners and rummage sales which raise funds for the maintenance and improvement of the church and for the purchase of new church equipment.